ADHD in Girls

 Andy feels confident when engaging all types of people and aims to ensure that the ADHD assessment process feels safe, informative, and supportive.
 Andy takes great pride in his clinical work, and aims to ensure that patients feel that their experience with the clinic is worthwhile irrespective of the outcome.

-We offer a supportive ongoing treatment support plan to people where treatment therapy is clinically recommended.
+We offer a supportive medication care plan to people where medication therapy is clinically recommended.

-We will initiate and titrate treatment over the course of the next few months until we agree on the optimum treatment which feels right for you.
+We will initiate and titrate medication over the course of the next few months until we agree on the optimum dose of the medication which feels right for you.
+We will always prescribe medications based on best available evidence and the National Institute for Health and Care Excellence guidelines.

-We offer treatment reviews monthly to ensure we can monitor your physical and mental health as well as reviewing your response to treatment.
+We offer medication reviews monthly to ensure we can monitor your physical and mental health as well as reviewing your response to medication.

 We use objective outcome measures to gain a greater understanding of symptom control over time.
-This helps guide our decisions about what treatment suits you better.
+This helps guide our decisions about what medication and what dose suits you better.
 Our main focus however is to be guided by your experiences.
-We will listen to your experiences and deliver a ongoing treatment support plan to suit your needs.
+We will listen to your experiences and deliver a medication care plan to suit your needs.

 Whatās included